All Episodes

 So when I say if you vote for any Democrat around the country, it doesn't matter what race, you're really voting for Pelosi, who said that she loves San Francisco values and she's picking out the drapes and she's excited.

-She thinks she's gonna win.
+She thinks she's going to win.

-You can shop the world.
+You can shock the world.

 We will see.

-You know, we have two, three options.
+You know, we have three options.

-It's either going to be Republicans win it all split decision.
+It's either going to be Republicans win it all, split decision.

 They hold the Senate, lose the House, or it's going to be a disaster night.